nwoltman/compile-json-stringify/README.md

 > **Note:** This option was originally implemented in an attempt to improve performance by avoiding extra type-checking and function calls, but the synthetic benchmark shows that this makes almost no difference to performance.

-The compiled function will coerce the received data into the defined type or it will throw an error if it cannot coerce the data (e.g. if `null` or `undefined` is passed to an `object` type).
+The compiled function will coerce the received data into the defined type or it will throw an error if it cannot coerce the data (e.g. if `null` or `undefined` is stringified as an `object` type).

 If multiple types are specified, the stringifier will attempt to match the data to one of the defined types (such as `1` to `number` or `true` to `boolean`).
 If no matching type is defined, the data will be coerced to the defined type that is the **lowest** on this list: